-56. When making a decision on whether or not to present a doctoral student's supervisor or advisor for Rector's approval, the Doctoral Committee evaluates:

-56.1. the candidate's compliance with the qualification requirements referred to in clause 157 of the Regulation;

-56.2. an extract from the minutes of considerations of the academic unit proposing the appointment of a supervisor or adviser;

-56.3. a written consent of the doctoral student's supervisor or advisor;

-56.4. a description of research activities of the doctoral student's supervisor and advisor and a list of bibliographies drawn up in accordance with the applicable qualification requirements.

-57. The advisor assigned to a doctoral student may be a researcher in another field.
-Advisors are subject to the same qualification requirements as doctoral supervisors.

-58. A doctoral supervisor may supervise no more than five doctoral students at any one time.

-59. A doctoral student's supervisor and advisor are appointed by an order of the Rector prepared by the Research Centre.

-60. A doctoral supervisor:

-60.1. supervises doctoral studies and research;

-60.2. provides scientific and methodological support to doctoral students;

-60.3. makes comments and proposals on the doctoral student's work plan;

-60.4. may take part in examinations of doctoral students;

-60.5. assists doctoral students in the organisational aspects of their studies, the preparation and defence of their dissertation;

-60.6. together with the head of the academic unit, takes care of the doctoral student's studies and research, and ensures that doctoral students have appropriate conditions and facilities for their studies;

-60.7. each year initiates a meeting of the research and teaching staff of the academic unit in which the doctoral student studies to discuss the doctoral student's activities and submits conclusions to the Doctoral Committee on whether or not to certify the doctoral student for the following academic year;

-60.8. after a dissertation has been prepared, holds a meeting to discuss the dissertation and decide whether the dissertation should be submitted for defence;

-60.9. mediates with the doctoral student in the case of postponement of the deadlines for examinations and dissertation preparation for justified reasons;

-60.10. acts as an intermediary in the doctoral student's departure for internships and conferences or other scientific events.

-61. Doctoral advisors advise doctoral students on research topics.

-62. A doctoral student has the right to submit a reasoned request to the Doctoral Committee to replace the doctoral student's supervisor or advisor.
-The doctoral student must submit the following with his/ her request:

-62.1. an extract from minutes of the academic unit's deliberations proposing a replacement of the doctoral student's supervisor or advisor;

-62.2. a written consent of the proposed doctoral student's supervisor or adviser;

-62.3. a description of the proposed doctoral supervisor's or advisor's research activities and a bibliography, drawn up in accordance with the applicable qualification requirements.
+- 56. When making a decision on whether or not to present a doctoral student's supervisor or consultant for Rector's approval, the Doctoral Committee evaluates: - 56.1. the candidate's compliance with the qualification requirements referred to in clause 157 of the Regulation; - 56.2. an extract from the minutes of considerations of the academic unit proposing the appointment of a supervisor or consultant; - 56.3. a written agreement of the doctoral student's supervisor or consultant; - 56.4. a description of research activities of the doctoral student's supervisor and consultant and a list of bibliographies drawn up in accordance with the applicable qualification requirements. - 57.
+The consultant assigned to a doctoral student may be a researcher in another field.
+Consultants meet the same qualification requirements as doctoral supervisors. - 58.
+A doctoral supervisor may supervise no more than five doctoral students at a time. - 59.
+A doctoral student's supervisor and consultant are appointed by an order of the Rector prepared by the Research Department. - 60.
+A doctoral supervisor: - 60.1. supervises doctoral studies and research; - 60.2. provides scientific and methodological support to doctoral students; - 60.3. makes comments and proposals on the doctoral student's work plan; - 60.4. may take part in examinations of doctoral students; - 60.5. assists doctoral students in the organisational aspects of their studies, the preparation and defence of their dissertation; - 60.6. together with the head of the academic unit, takes care of the doctoral student's studies and research, and ensures that doctoral students have appropriate conditions and facilities for their studies; - 60.7. each year initiates a meeting of the research and teaching staff of the academic unit in which the doctoral student studies to discuss the doctoral student's activities and submits conclusions to the Doctoral Committee on whether or not to certify the doctoral student for the following academic year; - 60.8. after a dissertation has been prepared, holds a meeting to discuss the dissertation and decide whether the dissertation should be submitted for defence; - 60.9. mediates with the doctoral student in the case of postponement of the deadlines for examinations and dissertation preparation for justified reasons; - 60.10. acts as an intermediary in the doctoral student's departure for internships and conferences or other scientific events. - 61.
+Doctoral consultants advise doctoral students on research topics. - 62.
+A doctoral student has the right to submit a reasoned request to the Doctoral Committee to replace the doctoral student's supervisor or consultant.
+The doctoral student must submit the following with his/her request: - 62.1. an extract from minutes of the academic unit's deliberations proposing a replacement of the doctoral student's supervisor or consultant; - 62.2. a written agreement of the proposed doctoral student's supervisor or consultant; - 62.3. a description of the proposed doctoral supervisor's or consultant's research activities and a bibliography, drawn up in accordance with the applicable qualification requirements. - 63.
+The Doctoral Committee shall, upon receipt of a request from a doctoral student to replace the doctoral student's supervisor or consultant, consider the request at a meeting within one month.

-63. The Doctoral Committee shall, upon receipt of a request from a doctoral student to replace the doctoral student's supervisor or advisor, consider the request at a meeting within one month.
-If necessary, the doctoral student, the supervisor of the doctoral student to be replaced or the advisor may be invited to attend the meeting of the Doctoral Committee.
+If necessary, the doctoral student, the supervisor of the doctoral student to be replaced or the consultant may be invited to attend the meeting of the Doctoral Committee.